 Coronavirus information for our customers and visitors

-Places for People is carefully monitoring the latest UK and Scottish Government coronavirus guidance and advice from the NHS.
-We would like to reassure everyone that the safety of customers and colleagues remains our priority and after careful review there will be no significant changes to the way we work at this time.
+Places for People is carefully monitoring the latest UK Government, Scottish Government and Welsh Government coronavirus guidance and advice from the NHS.
+We would like to reassure everyone that the safety of customers and colleagues remains our priority and after careful review there will be no significant changes to the way we work or the services we offer at this time.

-While the number of cases remains high, measures such as social distancing and PPE (including the wearing of masks) will still be in place.
+While the number of cases remains high with the Omicron variant, measures such as social distancing and PPE (including the wearing of masks) are in place.
 We will continue to review the information and data available to make sure we are doing all we can to keep colleagues and customers safe.

 This page has been developed to help customers quickly find out how services may have changed as a result of the pandemic.

 Guidance for resident customers

 Our non-emergency repairs service is open.
 Find out how to report a repair.